mkobuolys/flutter-design-patterns/assets/markdown/composite.md

 ### Directory

 A concrete implementation of the *IFile* interface which matches the *composite* class in the Composite design pattern.
-Similarly as in *File* class, *render()* returns directory's UI widget which is used in the example screen.
+Similar as in *File* class, *render()* returns directory's UI widget which is used in the example screen.
 However, in this class *getSize()* method calculates the directory size by calling the *getSize()* method for each item in the *files* list and adding up the results.
 This is the main idea of the Composite design pattern which allows the composite class to treat all the elements in the containing list uniformly as long as they implement the same interface.

 ```
 class Directory extends StatelessWidget implements IFile {